IOKG04/cfmt/README.md

 A lot of what's written here isn't implemented yet, I am working on it though. <!-- TODO: remove once everything is implemented -->
 Also any ideas are appreciated, making this more feature rich would be nice :3

+Also also, I will add a `build.zig.zon` once this can be reasonably used as a library.
+Might even make it so you can compile it to a static/dynamic library to use with other languages.

 ## Format specifier

 Format specifiers in `cfmt` look something like this: